 Most of this wonderful history can be found in the capital of the Costa Brava, Girona.
 But spread throughout the Costa Brava you will find many more remains from ancient times that are definitely worth a visit!
 Discover the most beautiful cathedrals, museums, monasteries, castles, settlements, botanical gardens and gothic buildings from Roman times, the Middle Ages and the Golden Age.
 Be transported by the unparalleled beauty of the Costa Brava during your journey back in time!

-Costa Brava places and places of interest
+Costa Brava sights and highlights

 In the picturesque villages and seaside resorts on the Costa Brava you will find numerous sights that will enrich your holiday.
 Most of the sights on the Costa Brava have to do with the long, beautiful and eventful history of this region.
 However, the Costa Brava is so large that it is practically impossible to admire all the sights during a holiday of 2 or 3 weeks.

 So if you are going on holiday to the Costa Brava, take a look at the overview below of villages and seaside resorts, including their sights!
-Select which sights on the Costa de Brava you REALLY want to see, and also see which are closest to your holiday destination!
+Select which sights on the Costa de Brava you REALLY want to see, and also see which ones are closest to your holiday destination!

-Begur is beautiful medieval hill town located on the azure Mediterranean Sea.
+Begur is a beautiful medieval hill town located on the azure Mediterranean Sea.
 This small town, full of ancient architecture and surrounded by beautiful nature, has been largely built against a mountain and is a series of whitewashed houses, historic streets, churches and old watchtowers.
 The many fish restaurants and cozy bars also offer a breathtaking sea view thanks to the fantastic location.

 However, the really big eye-catcher from Begur is the old fort dating from the 10th century which is spectacular to explore.
 Do not forget to bring your swimming gear during your visit.
 The magical bays around the hill on which Begur is located are wonderful for a refreshing dip!

 At 15 km from the Spanish coast, west of Roses, we find the beautiful Besalu.
-This is beautiful medieval village with several churches, cozy squares and picturesque streets is an absolute must if you want to imagine yourself in the Middle Ages.
-The first thing you will notice is the so-called 'Puente de Besalú, an 80 meter long Roman bridge built in the 11e century, with two towers on either side of the bridge.
+This beautiful medieval village with several churches, cozy squares and picturesque streets is an absolute must if you want to imagine yourself in the Middle Ages.
+The first thing you will notice is the so-called 'Puente de Besalú, an 80 meter long Roman bridge built in the 11th century, with two towers on either side of the bridge.
 These served as city gates and to defend the city against attacks.
-You can also enjoy one from the bridge beautiful view of the entire city.
+You can also enjoy from the bridge a beautiful view of the entire city.

 Blanes is of course a wonderful seaside resort for sun, sea and beach lovers.
 However, Blanes also has several sights that are definitely worth a visit.
-For example, Blanes knows no less 2 beautiful gardens: the 4 hectares botanical garden Marimurtra and the 5 hectare tropical garden Pinya de Rosa.
+For example, Blanes has 2 beautiful gardens: the 4 hectares botanical garden Marimurtra and the 5 hectare tropical garden Pinya de Rosa.
 Thousands of different Mediterranean and exotic plants, as well as a variety of cacti, grow in these beautiful gardens.
 Thanks to the beautiful location of the gardens you also have a beautiful view of the Mediterranean Sea!

 The biggest draw, however, is the Esglesia de Santa Maria.
 This gothic church is built on the highest point of the city and is therefore visible from almost every point in the city.
 From the outside, the white-colored church is decorated relatively simply, but inside it is, partly because of the large gold-colored and detailed Altar Major, absolutely beautiful.
-From Cadaques you can also perfectly explore the coast by boat, walking to it national natural park Cap de Creus or the surrounding Dali triangle visit villages (Port Lligat, Figueres and Púbol) with a visit!
+From Cadaques you can also perfectly explore the coast by boat, walking to the national natural park Cap de Creus or visit the surrounding Dali triangle villages (Port Lligat, Figueres and Púbol) with a visit!

 5. Cap de Creus

 The Cap de Creus belongs to a landscape park of 14000 hectares and of which 3000 hectares consists of water surface.
 This also makes it a beautiful area for diving and snorkeling enthusiasts.
 Cap de Creus is in fact thanks to its well-lit seabed, where you Posidonia Oceanica, red coral and a variety of fish, is an unrivaled place for diving and mustache.
-The best way to discover the underwater world of Cap de Creus is with an organized excursion by boat or catamaran.
+The best way to discover the underwater world of Cap de Creus is through an organized excursion by boat or catamaran.

 6. Caminos de Ronda